alibaabaa/azure-file-host/README.md

 * `Config`: A string of well-formed JSON configuration.

 ## JSON configuration options
-Refer to [example-config.json](https://github.com/alibaabaa/azure-file-host/blob/master/example-config.json) for a sample JSON configuration and the available options.
+Refer to [example-config.json](https://github.com/alibaabaa/azure-file-host/blob/master/example-config.json) for a sample JSON configuration and the available options. `imageactions` are used when processing jpeg and png file types.
+All other files are processed using `fileactions`.
+A `contentActionSet` is chosen by matching to the POSTed request parameter `config`.